Pork and Pickled Peppers (and Potatoes)

 - Kosher salt (I prefer Diamond Crystal brand)

-- pickled peppers (see directions below)
+- pickled peppers (see notes)

 Place 2 or 3 tablespoons of olive oil in a saute pan over medium high heat, and add the pork pieces.